Davinci Resolve is a complete video editing app for Mac, Windows PC, and Linux computers. And it’s completely free to download and use.

 Step 8: Add Transitions

-Video transitions and effects can be added to the editing panel as well.
+Video transition and effects can be added to the editing panel as well.

 Step 9: Add music

 You can bring your music during the editing process.
 Just make sure to add your music to a different audio layer than any voice tracks.